 You made it!

-Now we’ll cover how to hike the secret path back to Dubrovnik.
+Now I’ll cover how to hike the secret path back to Dubrovnik.

 Once you’ve walked around Bosanka and stuffed yourself full at Konoba Dubrava, let your hiking trip continue!